dylan-lang/dylan-programming-book/source/oo-1.rst

 *?* instance?("hello, world", <object>);
  *#t*

-`See Classes and subclasses.
+`Classes and subclasses.
 Each arrow points from a class to a subclass. <oo-1.htm#37637>`_ shows the inheritance relationships among several of the built-in classes.
 If class A is a superclass of class B, then class B is a *subclass* of class A. For example, *<object>* is a superclass of *<string>* , and *<string>* is a subclass of *<object>* .
-For simplicity, `See Classes and subclasses.
+For simplicity, `Classes and subclasses.
 Each arrow points from a class to a subclass. <oo-1.htm#37637>`_ omits certain classes that intervene between the classes shown.